apache/flink/docs/dev/stream/operators/joining.md

 # Interval Join
 The interval join joins elements of two streams (we'll call them A & B for now) with a common key and where elements of stream B have timestamps that lie in a relative time interval to timestamps of elements in stream A.

-This can also expressed a little more formally as `b.timestamp ∈ [a.timestamp + lowerBound; a.timestamp + upperBound]` or
+This can also be expressed more formally as `b.timestamp ∈ [a.timestamp + lowerBound; a.timestamp + upperBound]` or
 `a.timestamp + lowerBound <= b.timestamp <= a.timestamp + upperBound`